Enhanced Controls

 Image Credit: Aero Precision

 Our go to is not novel.
 We put the Radian Raptor on every one of our personal guns.
-We really like the Radian Raptor-SD, which is optimized for suppressor use.
-The Radian Raptor-LT is a lightweight alternative.
+For our friends running cans, the Radian Raptor-SD is optimized for suppressor use.
+The Radian Raptor-LT is a lightweight alternative with plastic handles instead of aluminum.
 While the specific features between the Raptor models, all have the same base design and all are available in either AR-15/AR-9 or AR-10 compatibility.
 The entire “wing” on each side operates the latch.
 If your hands can find the charging handle, you can run it.

 AR-15 Charging Handles